 NYC Campaign Finance Board Issues Public Matching Funds to Queens Borough President Candidates

-The NYC Campaign Finance Board (CFB) issued public matching funds payments to three candidates in the general election for Queens Borough President.
-This is the third payment for the Queens Borough President general election.
-Three general election candidates have received public matching funds payments totaling $943,316.
+The NYC Campaign Finance Board (CFB) issued public matching funds payments to three candidates in the general election for Queens Borough President today.
+This is the fourth and final pre-election payment for the Queens Borough President general election.
+Three general election candidates have received public matching funds payments totaling $1,228,738.

 Public matching funds payments were made to six candidates in the primary election for Queens Borough President held in June for a total of $4,099,944.

 Candidates in the Queens Borough President race filed their most recent disclosure reports on October 23.
 There is a daily pre-election disclosure period that runs from October 24 to November 2.
 See the full disclosure calendar for more details.
 The limits and other information is available on the CFB's website.

 To qualify for public matching funds, candidates must meet the nonpartisan objective criteria set in the law, including a two-part fundraising threshold.
 Candidates also must comply with all program rules, including individual contribution limits and a prohibition on contributions from corporations, limited liability companies, and partnerships.

 To qualify for public matching funds in the Queens Borough President election, candidates must raise 100 contributions from Queens residents and $44,614 in funds raised.
 Only the match-eligible portion ($175) of any contribution counts towards the second threshold.